breakfastquay/rubberband/README.md

 ### 4d.
 Building on Windows

+First, if you only need to build the static library for integration into your project, and you prefer a Visual Studio project file, you can find a simple one in `otherbuilds\rubberband-library.vcxproj`.

-The default build on Windows also uses Meson, so ensure Meson and Ninja are installed and available.
+The rest of this section describes the "full" build system, which uses Meson just as on the other platforms.
+So to build this way, start by ensuring Meson and Ninja are installed and available.
 Then, in a terminal window with the compiler tools available in the path (e.g. a Visual Studio command-line prompt for the relevant build architecture) run

 ```
 > meson build